grafana/grafana/docs/sources/panels/transformations/apply.md

 1. Click the **Transform** tab.
 1. Click a transformation to select it.

    A transformation row displays.
 You can configure the transformation options here.
+For more information, refer to [Transformation types and options]({{< relref "types-options.md" >}}).

-1. Click **Add transformation** to apply another transformation.
+2. Click **Add transformation** to apply another transformation.

    This next transformation acts on the result set returned by the previous transformation.

    {{< docs-imagebox img="/img/docs/transformations/transformations-7-0.png" class="docs-image--no-shadow" max-width= "1100px" >}}

-1. Optionaly, Click the trash can icon to remove a transformation.
+3. Optionaly, Click the trash can icon to remove a transformation.

-## Troubleshooting

-   To troubleshoot any issue, click the bug icon to [debug your transformations](#debug-transformations).
+   To troubleshoot any issue, click the bug icon.
+For more information, see [Debug  transformations]({{< relref "debug.md" >}}).

-   Click the trash can icon to remove a transformation.